 - U.S. Court of Appeals for the Fourth Circuit

 Tyler Mayhew focuses his practice on labor and employment law, commercial litigation and appellate litigation.
 Tyler advises employers on human resources and compliance matters, and employment policies.
 He also defends employers against claims asserted in court, before administrative tribunals and in arbitration.
-He has experience defending employers against employee misclassification claims, wage & hour disputes, deliberate intent and wrongful termination.
+He has successfully defended employers from employee discrimination & harassment claims, misclassification claims, wage & hour claims, deliberate intent claims, and wrongful termination claims.

 Tyler also represents businesses in complex commercial disputes, and in appellate matters before the Supreme Court of Appeals of West Virginia, the Supreme Court of Virginia and the United States Court of Appeals for the Fourth Circuit.

 Tyler earned his law degree from the West Virginia University College of Law in 2010, where he was president of the WVU Environmental Law Society and a member of The West Virginia Law Review.
 Prior to joining Bowles Rice, Tyler clerked for the Hon.
 David J. Joel, Magistrate Judge for the United States District Court for the Northern District of West Virginia.

 Tyler is a member of the Eastern Panhandle Society for Human Resource Management (EPSHRM), and a member of the labor & employment sections of both the Defense Trial Counsel of West Virginia and the Defense Research Institute (DRI).
-He is admitted to practice in West Virginia and Virginia.

 Prevented putative wage & hour class action against client by compelling individual arbitration of named plaintiff’s claims.